Home / Apartments in Portland, OR

 If you love what you saw on Portlandia, North Portland may be the place for you.
 With dozens of unique neighborhoods like Mississippi (though technically North Portland), Alberta, Irvington, and Hollywood, Northeast Portland is a beautiful patchwork of narrow streets, historic homes, boutique stores, and coffee shops.
 Eclectic and unique are the name of the game here, so keep an open mind and watch out for cyclists.

-Not wanting to let Northeast Portland to have all the Glory, Southeast offers a rival quality of excitement and attitude.
-With four bridge crossings directly into downtown, many young professionals choose Southeast for it's easy accessibility and vibrant nightlife.
-Though sprawling, it features compact sub neighborhoods each with their own unique personality - such as Mount Tabor, a 636 foot tall park easily visible from nearly anywhere in East Portland.
+Not wanting to let Northeast Portland have all the Glory, Southeast offers a rival quality of excitement and attitude.
+With four bridge crossings directly into downtown, many young professionals choose Southeast for its easy accessibility and vibrant nightlife.
+Though sprawling, it features compact sub-neighborhoods each with their own unique personality - such as Mount Tabor, a 636-foot tall park easily visible from nearly anywhere in East Portland.